 Make sure you focus on the unique value of your products and services that the client won't be able to get from any other provider.

 If your competitor's services or product are good enough you can't overcome objections with value, then there needs to be some analysis conducted to work on the quality of the products or services.

 Example: "I'm okay with the way things work right now."

-Example: "I don't want to change the way we've been doing things for 15 years.
+Example: "We've been doing things this way for 15 years.
 Too much can go wrong."

 Example: "It seems like you know what you're doing, but how do I know you really have the necessary experience to do this?"